picharly/cyberghostvpn-gui/README.md

 A simple and intuitive graphical user interface for managing Cyberghost VPN connections on Linux systems.
 It allows users to easily connect and disconnect from VPN servers, manage their VPN profiles, and monitor the status of their VPN connections.

+It has been developed in Go using the Fyne.io graphical libraries.

 ## Features

 * Connect and disconnect from Cyberghost VPN servers